This document provides instructions on how to configure Openfire's roster support to work

 The extension approach is similar to the custom AuthProvider approach on which it is based.

 The RosterItemProvider extension point

 As of Openfire 3.7.2, the class RosterItemProvider has changed from being a concrete class to an interface.

 The default implementation of this provider is the DefaultRosterItemProvider, which as the name suggests is the

-version of this provider Openfire will use if not overridden.
+version of this provider Openfire will use if not overriden.
 The DefaultRosterItemProvider uses the Openfire

 database to retrieve roster information.